projectcalico/calico/getting-started/kubernetes/trying-ebpf.md

 ### Send us feedback

-We want to hear about your experience, so please don’t hesitate to connect with us via the {% include open-new-window.html text='Calico Users Slack' url='http://slack.projectcalico.org/' %} group.
+We want to hear about your experience, so please don't hesitate to connect with us via the {% include open-new-window.html text='Calico Users Slack' url='http://slack.projectcalico.org/' %} group.